sebelga/gstore-cache/README.md

 gstore cache has an **advanced cache mechanism** for the queries when you provide a Redis client.

-If you provide a redis store then when you _wrap()_ or _set()_ a query, gstore cache not only saves the response of the query in the cache(s), but it also detects the Entity _Kind_ of the query and saves a reference to this query in a Redis _Set_.
+If you provide a redis store then when you _read()_ or _set()_ a query, gstore cache not only saves the response of the query in the cache(s), but it also detects the Entity _Kind_ of the query and saves a reference to this query in a Redis _Set_.
 This means that you can safely have the query data in the cache infinitely until you either _add_, _edit_ or _delete_ an entity of the same _Kind_.

 ```js